recessed led downlights blog post

 How Many Recessed Lights Do You Need?

-The number of recessed lights you’ll need depends on two key factors: the light’s beam angle and lumens output.
-Wider beam angles and higher lumens per light allow you to install fewer recessed fixtures overall.
+This will depend on two factors: the light’s beam angle and its lumens output.
+Wider beam angles and more lumens per light allow installation of fewer recessed fixtures overall.

-Here’s a general rule of thumb: aim for one LED recessed light per square meter of floor space.
-If working in feet, multiply your ceiling area by 1.5 to get the total wattage needed.
-Then, divide this by the wattage of each individual recessed light fixture to determine the final number of recessed lights.
+The general rule of thumb would be to have one light recessed per square meter of floor space.
+If you’re working in feet, then for the total wattage you are going to need, multiply your ceiling area by 1.5, then divide that by watts per an individual light fixture to come up with your final number of recessed lights.

-The cornerstone of selecting your recessed LED downlights lies in understanding their intended purpose.
-This will guide your choices for features like:
+The choice of your LED recessed downlights is hinged on an understanding of their purpose.
+This will guide your choice for features such as:

 • IP Rating: This rating indicates the light’s resistance to dust, moisture, and other environmental factors.
 Consider a higher IP rating for damp or outdoor locations.